supabase/supabase-py/README.md

 ## Contributing

 Contributing to the Python libraries are a great way to get involved with the Supabase community.
-Reach out to us on Discord if you want to get involved.
+Reach out to us on <a href="https://discord.supabase.com/">Discord</a> or on our <a href="https://github.com/orgs/supabase/discussions">Github Discussions</a> page if you want to get involved.

 ### Running Tests